Korean barbecue: Marinated barbecue meats

 Galbi is made with beef short ribs, marinated in a sauce that may contain mirin, soy sauce, water, garlic, brown sugar, sugar and sliced onions.
 It is believed to taste best when grilled with charcoal or soot (숯, burned wood chips).

 Jumulleok (주물럭) is short steak marinated with sesame oil, salt and pepper.
-It is similar to unmarinated gogi-gui, distinguished it from other kinds of meat by its steak-like juicy texture.
+It is similar to unmarinated gogi-gui, distinguishing it from other kinds of meat by its steak-like juicy texture.
 Jumulleok is also commonly found with sliced duck instead of beef.

 Dwaeji bulgogi, or spicy pork, is also a popular gogigui dish.
 It is different from beef bulgogi in that the marinade is not soy sauce-based, but, instead, is marinated in sauces based on gochujang and/or gochu garu (Korean chili powder).
 The flavor is usually better when made with fattier cuts of pork, such as pork shoulder or pork belly.